ycpcs/cs365-spring2017/index.md

 ## News

+* **Apr 3** &mdash; A CUDA-capable host, `bambleweeny`, has been added to the cluster.
+Please email me if you have any issues connecting or have requests for software to be installed.
+Note that this machine is running Ubuntu, so programs compiled on the cluster head node may not run.
+(I.e., you should ssh to `bambleweeny` and then do your compilation there.)
 * **Mar 29** &mdash; The [Schedule](schedule.html) has been updated.
 * **Mar 20** &mdash; [Assignment 3](assign/assign03.html) is due Friday, Mar 31st by 11:59 PM.
 * **Mar 16** &mdash; Due to the snow and the cluster downtime, the due date for [Assignment 2](assign/assign02.html), Milestone 2, has been extended to Tuesday, Mar 21st by 11:59 PM.